-We have previously audited Project LIFT, Inc.'s June 30, 2022 financial statements and we expressed an unmodified audit opinion on those audited financial statements in our report dated December 6, 2022.
-Subsequent to the issuance of the report in 2022 the organization adopted FASB ASC Topic 842 pertaining to the reporting of leases, these changes resulted in the restatement of beginning net assets.
-See Note M. The prior year comparative information has been restated to conform with the change.
-In our opinion, the restated summarized comparative information presented herein as of and for the year ended June 30, 2022 is consistent, in all material respects with the audited financial statements from which it has been derived.
+We have previously audited Project LIFT, Inc.'s June 30, 2023 financial statements and we expressed an unmodified audit opinion on those audited financial statements in our report dated November 10, 2023.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2023 is consistent, in all material respects with the audited financial statements from which it has been derived.